Do you deal with lower back pain? You’re not alone.

 - You may also place a small, rolled up towel under the small of your back for added support.

 How does this position help?
-When you sleep on your back, your weight is evenly distributed.
-Not only that, but it’s spread across the widest area of your body.
+When you sleep on your back, your weight is evenly distributed and spread across the widest area of your body.
 As a result, you place less strain on your pressure points.
 You’re also able to get better alignment of your spine and your internal organs.

 How does this position help?
-Isthmic spondylolisthesis is a condition where one of your vertebra slips over the vertebra below it.
+Isthmic spondylolisthesis is a condition where a vertebra slips over the one below it.
 Reclining may be beneficial for your back because it creates an angle between your thighs and trunk.
 This angle helps to reduce the pressure on your spine.